Irina-64/JSON-Server-template/README.md

 Fake Online REST server for teams
 Create a JSON file on GitHub - Get instantly a fake server (my-json-server.typicode.com/user/repo/posts/1 )

+How to
+Create a repository on GitHub (<your-username>/<your-repo>) Create a db.json file
+Visit https://my-json-server.typicode.com/<your-username>/<your-repo> to access your server